 Bonide Brand

 Bonide Insecticidal RTU Soap also does not remain in the environment.
-This means you can apply it to your crops as often as desired (either weekly or biweekly).
+You can apply it to your crops as often as desired (weekly or bi-weekly).

 You can also apply it to edible plants up until harvest day.